18½

-18½ is a 2021 American thriller/comedy film directed by Dan Mirvish, written by Daniel Moya, with a story by Dan Mirvish and Daniel Moya.
+18½ is a 2021 American comedy thriller film directed by Dan Mirvish and written by Daniel Moya, based on a story by both.
 The film stars Willa Fitzgerald, John Magaro, Vondie Curtis-Hall, Catherine Curtin, Richard Kind, Sullivan Jones and the voices of Jon Cryer as H. R. Haldeman, Ted Raimi as Alexander Haig and Bruce Campbell as President Richard Nixon.

 Plot

 At the height of Watergate, a White House transcriber tries to leak the 18½-minute gap in the Nixon White House tapes to a reporter, but they run afoul of swingers, hippies and nefarious forces.

 Cast

 Production

 The film started shooting March 3, 2020, at the Silver Sands Motel and Cottages in Greenport, Suffolk County, New York.
-Production was halted after 11 days because of the COVID-19 pandemic.
+Production was halted after 11 days due to the COVID-19 pandemic.
 For the next six months, Mirvish edited the footage they had, composer Luis Guerra worked on the music, and the production team recorded voice sessions for the fictional 18½-minute gap in the Nixon White House tapes with Bruce Campbell, Jon Cryer and Ted Raimi over Zoom.
-Filming resumed in September, 2020, for the final four days once COVID protocols were in place with the Directors Guild of America and Screen Actors Guild.
+Filming resumed in September 2020, for the final four days once COVID protocols were in place with the Directors Guild of America and Screen Actors Guild.